brandeis-llc/technology-finder/README.md

 $ python3 main.py -i data/input/auger-architectomics.txt -o out2.lif
 ```

 The output file will have a non-empty view with technologies.
-Note that the technology classifier is in a very early incarnation and that its performance is still very poor.
+Note that the technology classifier is in a very early incarnation and that its performance is still rather poor.

-The script can also run on a directory:
+The code can run on either plain text or on files in the LIF format.
+Any other format would first have to be converted.
+The ability ro run on text or LIF files is illustrated when you run the script on a directory:

 ```bash
 $ python3 main.py -i data/input -o out --limit 2
 ```

-In this case the first two document in "data/input" will be processed and the results will be put in the "out" directory, which may not exist already.
+In this case the first two documents in "data/input" will be processed (one of them is a LIF file) and the results will be put in the "out" directory, which may not exist already.
 Without the "--limit" option all files will be processed.